foundation/foundation-sites/docs/pages/media-queries.md

 Foundation.MediaQuery.is('medium only');
 Foundation.MediaQuery.only('medium');

-// ↓ True for "medium" or larger Foundation.MediaQuery.is('medium down');
+// ↓ True for "medium" or smaller Foundation.MediaQuery.is('medium down');
 Foundation.MediaQuery.upTo('medium');
 ```